Sunday, October 5, 2025

 a bit of salt if the nut butter is unsalted

 Using a food processor or heavy duty blender, blend together the oats, hemp hearts, coconut, and cocoa.
-Next add the dates, vanilla, and salt, pulsing until they break down.
+Next add the dates, vanilla, and optional salt, pulsing until they break down.
 Add the peanut butter and pulse until well incorporated.
-You should end up with a thick dough.

 Roll the dough into small balls (bites!), and freeze or refrigerate.